natcap/ROOT/docs/_sources/rst/examples.rst.txt

 To set up this analysis, we need the following data:

 *   Map of potential restoration sites: This raster indicates which pixels are eligible candidates for restoration.
 For this example, we have selected all cropland pixels below the 25th percentile in terms of crop value.
 Details about these rasters are :ref:`in the guide here<ig-amt>`.
-*	Potential benefit maps: These rasters indicate the per-pixel benefit of restoration to each of the objectives.
-For this example, we include improvement in a biodiversity index, change in carbon storage, and reduction in nitrate loading to drinking water. **Important:** Note that these rasters should indicate the *benefit* of restoration, meaning the change from the current conditions, rather than the absolute, or total, value after the change is made.
-There is an option :ref:`described in the guide<ig-abs-vs-marg>` that allows the optimization to run based on a total, but it requires that data be provided on the baseline conditions as well.
+*	Potential values maps: These rasters indicate the per-pixel value for each outcome of concern under each of the different management scenarios, in this case baseline (current management) and restoration.
+For this example, we include improvement in a biodiversity index, change in carbon storage, and reduction in nitrate loading to drinking water. **Important:** Note that in this example, these rasters indicate the *absolute* value in each scenario.
+An alternative way to use ROOT is to provide rasters that indicate the *benefit* of restoration, meaning the difference from  current conditions after the change is made.
+In that case, no baseline values need to be provided.
+These options are further :ref:`described in the guide<ig-abs-vs-marg>`.

-When preparing this data for ROOT, it is important that the rasters be provided with identical extent, projection, and pixel size.
+**Note**: When preparing this data for ROOT, it is important that the rasters be provided with identical extent, projection, and pixel size.
 Additionally, there is a particular format for the csv tables used to tell ROOT which raster to use for which data value.
 These details are discussed in the :ref:`interface guide<ig-preprocessing>`.

 Within ROOT, one key user-defined parameter is the “spatial decision unit” (SDU, :ref:`see guide<ig-sdu>`).
 This is the spatial unit for which ROOT turns each of the potential activities (in this case restoration) on or off.
 Due to computational limitations, it is generally not practical to have SDUs correspond with pixels.
 Depending on pixel size, this might also correspond with reasonable project limitations – for example it might not make sense to identify 30m^2 areas for restoration if there is a fixed per-project cost.
 Here we will set the SDUs to be 25 ha, but it is worth considering this choice carefully for any given application.
 Note that ROOT also allows the user to provide an explicit map (via a shapefile) of desired SDUs, giving a great deal of flexibility to how SDUs are structured.

 With this data provided, we can run ROOT’s preprocessing step, which calculates per-SDU totals for each of the provided potential impact rasters.
-This step automates masking the impact rasters according to the activity mask and performing the zonal stats needed to sum the impact per SDU polygon.
+This step automates masking the impact rasters according to the activity and area-of-interest masks and performing the zonal stats needed to sum the impact per SDU polygon.
 The results are saved to tables of values used by the optimization step, as well as to a shapefile output that can be used for user analysis or visualization.

 Optimization parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~